-Latvian cuisine is relatively high on fat and not spicy.
+Latvian cuisine is relatively high in fat and not spicy.

-Potatoes are a popular side-dish, and they are prepared in many versions (boiled, fried, mashed).
-Cabbage are also a popular side dish, both hot and cold.
+Potatoes are a popular side dish, and they are prepared in many versions (boiled, fried, mashed).
+Cabbage is also a popular side dish, both hot and cold.

 Black rye bread is the staple food.

 Latvian cuisine has been influenced by German cuisine due to centuries of German rule.
 It has also subsumed the Livonian cuisine as Livonians became a small minority.
 The most ubiquitous Livonian food is Sklandrausis sweet pie made of rye dough with potato and carrot paste.

 Riga Black Balsam (45%) is considered to be the national alcoholic beverage, having entire souvenir shops dedicated to it in Riga.
 This herbal liquor has been brewed since the 18th century.
 However, beer is more popular for local consumption, with vodka also popularized by Russians.
 Among non-alcoholic beverages, kvas is popular, however, it faces tough competition from Western soft drinks.

 Latvian national sport is Ice hockey.
 Many towns have their own ice hockey halls where local clubs play in two leagues.
 The passion of the entire nation is, however, its National team and Riga Dinamo Club which plays against mostly Russian opponents in the KHL Eastern European league.

 While moderately successful (for instance, in 2002-2014 the national team participated in four Olympic games in a row), Latvian ice hockey players have yet to bring any major medals or cups back from International tournaments, finishing 7th-8th at best.
 Even in 2006 when the World Championship was held in Riga the local team failed to reach the playoffs.

 Such lack of success is likely because of Latvia’s small population: it is difficult to amass a hockey team of some 20 world-class players.